-In addition to the Platinum card’s favorable introductory APR offer and other card perks and benefits, it helps to know that the Wells Fargo card is issued by an established bank with deep roots in the financial services industry.
+In addition to the Platinum card’s perks and benefits, it helps to know that the Wells Fargo card is issued by an established bank with deep roots in the financial services industry.

-Wells Fargo is currently the fourth largest bank in the U.S. It holds the oldest continuously operating bank charter in the U.S. However, it’s worth mentioning that the bank has been working to mend its reputation from a string of scandals in the past few years.
-So far, it has complied with orders to make things right for customers by doing things like issuing refunds, changing its internal operations and revamping its line of credit cards to be more competitive.
+Wells Fargo is currently the fourth largest bank in the U.S. and it holds the oldest continuously operating bank charter in the U.S. It’s worth mentioning, however, that it has been working to mend its reputation from a string of scandals in the past few years.
+So far, it has complied with orders to make things right for customers like issuing refunds, changing its internal operations and revamping its line of credit cards to be more competitive.

 Whether or not this will make a huge difference to Wells’ customers remains to be seen, but it helps to know that plans are in the works for a comeback with existing and new customers.
 These small details can sometimes give you the confidence that your card issuer wants to preserve its reputation and, hopefully, do right by you as a valued cardholder in the years to come.

-If you end up using these offers responsibly, Wells Fargo may continue to send balance transfer offers to you as a Platinum cardholder.
-These prequalified offers from Wells Fargo could be for very low APRs and others could be for 0 percent for additional balance transfers, depending on prevailing market conditions, the bank’s credit portfolio at the time and your creditworthiness.
+If you used the Wells Fargo Platinum card’s introductory APRs in the past, Wells Fargo may continue to send future balance transfer offers to you as a Platinum cardholder.
+You may also receive similar offers when you consistently pay your monthly bill.
+These prequalified offers could be for very low APRs or 0 percent for additional balance transfers, depending on prevailing market conditions, the bank’s credit portfolio at the time and your creditworthiness.

 You can also be eligible for a credit limit increase with Wells Fargo as long as you keep low balances and maintain a healthy credit profile, especially regarding your credit utilization and on-time payments.
 It doesn’t hurt to maintain a Wells Fargo Bank account with larger balances, either.

-The process to request a higher limit is relatively easy, can be done on the phone and can sometimes result in an instant decision and immediate credit limit increase.
+The process to request a higher limit is relatively easy.
+It can be done on the phone and can sometimes result in an instant decision for a credit limit increase.